 Most people do not ship household goods or cars to Panama because it is expensive.
 This month, I obtained quotes from several international moving companies, and it would cost $15,000 to $20,000 to ship a 40-foot container from the United States.

-It is expensive to ship your household goods to Panama, so most people move to Panama with a few suitcases, or they ship 5 to 10 boxes (a pallet) instead of a container.
+It is expensive to ship household goods to Panama, so most people move to Panama with a few suitcases or ship 5 to 10 boxes (a pallet) instead of a container.
 The cost difference depends on how close you are to a port and which mover you select.
 It will take about three to four weeks for your container to go from North America to Panama.

 WHERE WILL YOU MOVE TO